ShockHash: Near Optimal-Space Minimal Perfect Hashing Beyond Brute-Force: Bipartite ShockHash

-Note that it does not matter which function we use for which partition of the graph.
+Note that it does not matter which of the two hash functions we use for which partition of the graph.
 Switching the partitions just gives an isomorphic graph and does not influence orientability.
-We therefore always use the newly determined candidate directly and shift the old candidate by $n/2$.
-Also, we neglect the possibility that a hash function combined with itself on both partitions leads to successful construction.\footnote{The function would have to map exactly two keys to each of the $n/2$ positions, which happens with probability $\binom{n}{2\,2\,\cdots\,2}(\frac{n}{2})^{-n} = e^{-n}2^{n/2}\mathrm{poly}(n)$.} This allows us to store the two seeds $s_0$ and $s_1$, knowing that $s_1 < s_0$.
+We therefore always use the newly determined candidate directly and shift the old candidate by $n/2$ to be in the second partition.
+Also, we neglect the possibility that a hash function combined with itself on both partitions leads to successful construction. \footnote{The function would have to map exactly two keys to each of the $n/2$ positions, which happens with probability $\binom{n}{2\,2\,\cdots\,2}(\frac{n}{2})^{-n} = e^{-n}2^{n/2}\mathrm{poly}(n)$.} This allows us to store the two seeds $s_0$ and $s_1$, knowing that $s_1 < s_0$.
 We do so in one integer using our triangular pairing function that we explain in \cref{s:pairing}.
 Note that the pairing function enumerates the seed pairs in exactly the same order that we test them in.
-Compared to storing two variable-length integers, pairing reduces constant overheads.
+Compared to storing two variable-length integers, pairing reduces constant overheads in the encoding.

+\myparagraph{Enhancements.} In \cref{s:refinements}, we give additional enhancements that improve the construction performance significantly in practice.
+This includes other ways of coming up with a stream of hash function candidates, bit-parallel filtering, and support for uneven input sizes.